cosyosbourne/cosyosbourne/README.md

 <!--END_SECTION:waka-->

-If you like what i do, maybe consider reaching out
+If you like what I do, please consider reaching out

 <!-- 🚧 **my todoist stats:** -->
 <!-- TODO-IST:START -->